palmerandy/hugo-blog/content/about/me.md

 draft: false
 ---

-I am a software developer with 16 years of experience spanning the complexities of large Government agencies, financial institutions and globally operated private organisations.
-I live in Melbourne, Australia, currently working for [Virgin Pulse](https://www.linkedin.com/company/virgin-pulse/).
+I am a software developer with 17 years of experience spanning the complexities of large Government agencies, financial institutions and globally operated private organisations.
+I live in Melbourne, Australia, currently working for [Mondo](https://www.linkedin.com/company/mondo-power/).

 My programming skills are primarily in the .NET Framework and .NET core using C#.
 I regularly extend into HTML, JavaScript, CSS and SQL.
-I embrace learning all technologies and have spent time professionally throughout many areas of the programming stack, including Web, Windows, iOS, SharePoint, and Data Warehousing solutions.
+I embrace learning all technologies and have spent time professionally throughout many areas of the programming stack, including Web, Windows, iOS, SharePoint, Xamarin and Data Warehousing solutions.

 - I specialise in architecting Cloud friendly (highly available and scalable) solutions within Microsoft's Azure platform
 - I am an advocate of Continuous Integration and Continuous Delivery (CI & CD) with extensive experience in Azure DevOps and infrastructure as code